Choquequirao Trek to Machu Picchu 8 Days - Orange Nation Peru

 • Time: 9hrs approximately

-• Difficulty: Moderate to challenging
+• Difficulty: Moderate to Challenging

-The Expedition train will take you back to Ollantaytambo at 2:55pm or 3:20pm, following the spectacular Urubamba River.
-Close to Aguas Calientes, the canyon is narrow and the river has many beautiful sections of whitewater.
-Back at Ollantaytambo, your driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private van.
+The Expedition train will take you back to Ollantaytambo at 2:55pm or 3:20pm.
+Be sure to watch the mountains and the Urubamba river from out the window.
+When you arrive in Ollantaytambo, your driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private van.
 You can expect to arrive at your hotel about 7:00pm.

 • Meal: Breakfast